Contact Lindsay: lindszv [at] yahoo [dot] ca

 Lindsay’s work has been published in various literary journals including The Lampeter Review, Taddle Creek, Descant, dandelion, Grain, filling Station, room of one’s own, the Dance Current Magazine.
 She has read through various reading series and festivals including the Pivot Reading Series, Art Bar Series, Eden Mills Writers Festival and the Hillside Festival.

 Lindsay is also a book binder and is the founding editor of Puddle Press, a limited edition book-art publishing house.
-Using new and experimental binding techniques and employing interactive, minimalist design, Lindsay’s books are currently housed in the National Library and Archives of Canada and at The Regional Assembly of Text’s lowercase gallery in Vancouver, BC.
+Using new and experimental binding techniques and employing interactive, minimalist design, Lindsay’s books are currently housed in the National Library and Archives of Canada and the University of Toronto’s Thomas Fisher Rare Books Library.

 For information on The Love Lettering Project, please click here.